dheeraj-gupta/PremiumCalculation/README.md

 Front End

+Use of ngOnInt and other lifecyle related function using typescript

-use of Reactive forms on Angular side use of servicelayer on Angular side for posting data to .netcore API missing unit test case for  FrontEnd code
+use of Reactive forms on Angular side

+use of servicelayer on Angular side for posting data to .netcore API

+missing unit test case for  FrontEnd code

 Look and feel  of Page could be improve

 Backend code